1980 Republican Party presidential primaries

-From January 21 to June 3, 1980, voters of the Republican Party chose its nominee for president in the 1980 United States presidential election.
-Retired Hollywood actor and two-term California governor Ronald Reagan was selected as the nominee through a series of primary elections and caucuses culminating in the Republican National Convention held from July 14 to July 17, 1980, in Detroit, Michigan.
+From January 21 to June 28, 1980, voters of the Republican Party chose its nominee for president in the 1980 United States presidential election.
+Retired Hollywood actor and two-term California governor Ronald Reagan was selected as the nominee through a series of primary elections and caucuses culminating in the Republican National Convention held from July 14 to 17, 1980, in Detroit, Michigan.
+This was the last Republican primary which featured the nominee choosing a fellow candidate as his running mate.

 Background

 As the 1980 presidential election approached, incumbent Democratic president Jimmy Carter appeared vulnerable.
 High gas prices, economic stagflation, a renewed Cold War with the Soviet Union following the invasion of Afghanistan, and the Iran hostage crisis that developed when Iranian students seized the American embassy in Tehran all contributed to a general dissatisfaction with Carter's presidency; his job approval rating sank to below 20 percent in late-1979 as a result.
 Consequently, the president faced stiff Democratic primary challenges from Massachusetts Senator Ted Kennedy and California Governor Jerry Brown.
 A large field of Republican challengers also emerged.